NEWSLabNTU/2022-10-mih-demo/doc/INSTALL.md

 ```

 If the execution is successful, it prompts two live lidar-to-camera
-fusing windows shown the the figure below.
-The left window shows
+fusing windows shown the figure below.
+The left window shows bboxes
-bboxes from Kneron camera, while the right window shows the video from
+from Kneron camera, while the right window shows the video from
 Otobrite camera.
 Lidar point cloud is projected on both windows.

 ![Live fusing demo](fusing_demo.jpg)